Original Sun Sound of Johnny Cash

 Original Sun Sound of Johnny Cash is a compilation album by American singer-songwriter Johnny Cash.
-It was released in 1964 by Sun Records after Cash had left the label and signed with Columbia Records.
-The album is made up of songs Cash recorded for Sun prior to leaving the label.
-The album was re-issued in 2003 with 5 bonus tracks.
+The record was released in 1964 by Sun Records after Cash had left the label and signed with Columbia Records.
+The album is made up of songs Cash recorded for Sun prior to leaving the label: The album was re-issued in 2003 with 5 bonus tracks.
 These tracks are alternate or incomplete takes of songs that were already on the album.